factorial-io/phabalicious/docs/guide.md

  * scaffold and deploy definition files to a kubernetes cluster (poor-mans-helm)
  * build the app into an artifact and sync that with ftp or push it to a repository

-It integrates nicely with existing solutions like for continous integration or docker-based setups or diverse hosting environments like Aquias SiteFactory, Lagoon, platform.sh, kubernetes or other complicated custom IT infrastructures.
+It integrates nicely with existing solutions like for continuous integration or docker-based setups or diverse hosting environments like Acquia SiteFactory, Lagoon, platform.sh, kubernetes or other complicated custom IT infrastructures.

 ## History